 - Streets of Omaha: Their Origins and Changes (1997) by H. Ben Brick for the Omaha Public Library

 I want to extend a special thanks to the people and organizations that have made this blog possible, and to those who assist me with it in countless ways.
 Some of them include…

-- My parents, Robert Sasse and Charlette Harris, and my siblings Ian, Anne and Elva
+- My family, including Robert and Charlette, Ian, Anne and Elva.

 - The former Pearl Memorial United Methodist Church congregation, including David Porter, Margaret Gilmore and others.

 - My mentors in the former Umoja District of Mid America Boy Scout Council, especially Von Trimble and Charlie Goff.

 - The 1992 Urban League Youth Leadership Program.